openela/openela-documentation/openela8/topics/network-ConfiguringNetworkTime.md

     Leap status     : Normal
     ```

-    To quit using the interactive mode, type exit.
+    To quit using the interactive mode, type `exit`.

 **Note:**

-Any changes you implement with the chronyc command are effective only until the next restart of the `chronyd` daemon.
-To make the changes permanent, you must enter these in the /etc/chrony.conf file.
+Any changes you implement with the `chronyc` command are effective only until the next restart of the `chronyd` daemon.
+To make the changes permanent, you must enter these in the `/etc/chrony.conf` file.
 See [Editing the chronyd Configuration File](network-ConfiguringNetworkTime.md#).

-For more information, see the `chronyc(1)` manual page and files in the /usr/share/doc/chrony/ directory.
+For more information, see the `chronyc(1)` manual page and files in the `/usr/share/doc/chrony/` directory.

 ### Configuring the chronyd Service